Academic Warning, Probation, Suspension, and Dismissal for Undergraduate Students

 Whenever the GPA for a given semester is below 2.0, but the cumulative GPA is at or above the required minimum for satisfactory academic progress, the student receives an academic warning.
 This warning alerts the student to potential difficulties and to potential loss of financial aid eligibility.
 The student is encouraged to contact his or her academic advisor, who will assist in the development of improved study plans.

 A student is placed on academic probation when his or her cumulative GPA falls below the following standard: 1.7 (1-15 hours), 1.8 (16-31 hours), 1.9 (32-47 hours), and 2.0 thereafter.
+The standing of probation will be in effect for the subsequent semester with enrollment.
 The student is given one semester of probation to achieve the above standard, after which a student may be suspended.
 Beginning freshmen may be allowed up to three semesters of academic experience before being suspended.
 Students who are in their third calendar year and later may be given additional semesters of probation rather than suspension if they show a reasonable chance of meeting graduation standards.

 A student not making satisfactory academic progress may be suspended.
-After one or more semesters have elapsed, the student may apply for readmission, and if admitted, reenter provisionally.
+The suspension will be in effect for the duration of the subsequent required semester.
+After one or more semesters have elapsed, the student may apply for readmission and, if admitted, reenter provisionally.
 The university may suspend any student who fails to earn a GPA of 1.0 during a semester, regardless of classification or number of hours completed.

 A student not making satisfactory academic progress may be dismissed from the university.
 Students who are dismissed may not apply for readmission to George Fox University.
 The university may dismiss any student who fails to earn a GPA of 1.0 during a semester, regardless of classification or number of hours completed.